-The mammalian body is able to synthesize fatty acids from the Oleic acid.
+The mammalian body is able to synthesize fatty acids from Oleic acid.
 However, this is not the case with some fatty acids to 34 carbon atoms containing two or more double bonds; they are produced only by bacteria or plants.
-Mammals cannot therefore get their food.
+Mammals cannot, therefore, get their food.
 They are called essential fatty acids.
 They are also sometimes called vitamin F (outdated name).

 There are three major types of omega-3 fatty acids from ingested food and used by the body:

 - alpha-Linolenic acid (ALA) and the polyunsaturated fatty acids to long-chain Eicosapentanoic acid (EPA) and Docosahexanoic acid (DHA).

 Once ingested, the body converts ALA to EPA and DHA, the two kinds of omega-3 fatty acids that can be used more easily by the body.

 Most of the omega-6 fatty acids are supplied by a diet based on vegetable oils, including linoleic acid (LA).
 Linoleic acid is converted in the body into polyunsaturated fatty acids long chain, gamma-linolenic acid (GLA) and Arachidonic acid (AA).
 The AA is also present directly into the meat and GLA in vegetable oils.

 - Fatty acids: Building Blocks of Fats and Oils